rstacruz/rstacruz.github.com/pages/manilajs-venue.md

 show_footer: false
 ---

-Manila.js is always looking for venues to hold our events.
+Manila.js, the Philippine JavaScript developers meetup group, is always looking for venues to hold our events.
 Here's some basic information on our meetups.
 {:.brief-intro.center}

 ![](http://manilajs.com/images/header/ms.jpg)